New Jersey Route 4: History

 Route 4 was originally legislated in the 1927 New Jersey state highway renumbering to run from Cape May north to the George Washington Bridge, running through Pleasantville, Toms River, Freehold, Perth Amboy, Rahway, and Paterson.
-The route replaced portions of the alignments of several pre-1927 state highways including pre-1927 Route 14 (chartered 1917) between Cape May and Seaville, pre-1927 Route 19 between Seaville and Absecon (c.
-1923, never realized), pre-1927 Route 4 (c.
-1916) between Absecon and Lakewood and between South Amboy and Rahway, a spur of pre-1927 Route 7 (c.
+The route replaced portions of the alignments of several pre-1927 state highways including Route 14 (chartered 1917) between Cape May and Seaville, Route 19 between Seaville and Absecon (c.
+1923, never realized), Route 4 (c.
+1916) between Absecon and Lakewood and between South Amboy and Rahway, a spur of Route 7 (c.
 1925) between Lakewood and Freehold.
 US 9 was also designated along Route 4 between Absecon and Lakewood and from South Amboy to Rahway.
 By the 1940s, US 9 was realigned to follow Route 4 between Lakewood and South Amboy, having followed portions of today’s Route 88, Route 35, and Route 71 and was extended south along Route 4 to Cape May.
 The section of present-day Route 4 was built beginning 1930 to connect Paterson and the George Washington Bridge in Fort Lee, and was completed and opened July 28, 1932.
-There were plans made in 1936 to make this portion of Route 4 a limited-access road; however, World War II delayed plans for the expressway.
+There were plans made in 1936 to make this portion of Route 4 a limited-access highway; however, World War II delayed plans for the expressway.

 By Joint Resolution No. 11, approved June 8, 1935, the New Jersey Legislature designated Route 4 as the Mackay Highway.
 William B. Mackay, Jr., a Republican from Bergen County, had served in the New Jersey State Senate from 1917 to 1928.
 Afterwards he served as judge of the Passaic circuit of the New Jersey Supreme Court.